 With so many services and subscriptions these days, we often fail to keep track of them.
 Many of us don’t bother checking our monthly credit card reports either, so all those subscriptions that aren’t useful anymore are still charging you without you realizing.

 Trim understands the importance of your money and helps you identify all these unnecessary expenses.
-It also helps you negotiate a better deal with your cable, internet and phone providers.
+It also helps you negotiate a better deal on things like:

 What is Trim?